Sexagesima Week – Wednesday

 O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them that are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings and ye would not!
 Behold, your house is left unto you desolate.
 For I say unto you, Ye shall not see me henceforth till ye shall say: Blessed is He that cometh in the name of the Lord. — Matthew 23:37-39.

-Our Lord and Savior Jesus Christ, by preaching and working miracles, had done so much for the people of Jerusalem in order to reveal Himself to them; but He had always been rejected.
+Our Lord and Savior, Jesus Christ, by preaching and working miracles, had done so much for the people of Jerusalem in order to reveal Himself to them, but He had always been rejected.
 On this last Tuesday, in the temple, the chief priests, scribes, and elders of the people had continually harassed and tempted Him.
 They even held counsel how to kill Him.
-So now, in presence of all the people, powerfully and repeatedly, Jesus cried woe upon these murderous hypocrites.
-At last He said: “Wherefore, behold, I send unto you prophets and wise men and scribes: and some of them ye shall kill and crucify; and some of them shall ye scourge in your synagogues, and persecute them from city to city, that upon you may come all the righteous blood shed upon the earth, from the blood of righteous Abel unto the blood of Zacharias, son of Barachias, whom ye slew between the temple and the altar.
-Verily I say unto you, All these things shall come upon this generation.”
+So now, in the presence of all the people, powerfully and repeatedly, Jesus cried “Woe” (Matthew 23:13-16, 23, 25, 27, 29) upon these murderous hypocrites.
+At last He said: “Wherefore, behold, I send unto you prophets, and wise men, and scribes, and some of them ye shall kill and crucify, and some of them shall ye scourge in your synagogues, and persecute them from city to city, that upon you may come all the righteous blood shed upon the earth, from the blood of righteous Abel unto the blood of Zacharias, son of Barachias, whom ye slew between the temple and the altar.
+Verily I say unto you, All these things shall come upon this generation” (vv.
+34-36).

-PRAYER O Lord Jesus, I thank Thee that — through Thy Gospel — Thou hast taken me under Thy saving wings and to this point have kept me there!
-Govern me, I implore Thee, by Thy Holy Spirit, lest, after all, I reject such grace.
-Grant that I may appreciate the same ever more, and accept it ever more thankfully, gladly hearing and learning Thy precious Word, living according to it, and being governed by it, to the end that now I may know Thee to be my gracious Savior, and when Thou shalt come again, that then I may enter the eternal mansions with Thee.
+PRAYER.
+Lord Jesus, I thank Thee that, through Thy Gospel, Thou hast taken me under Thy saving wings and, to this point, hast kept me there!
+Continue to govern me, I implore Thee, by Thy Holy Spirit, working through Thy Word, lest, after all, I reject such grace.
+Grant that I may appreciate the same ever more and more, and accept it ever more thankfully, gladly hearing and learning Thy precious Word, living according to it, and being governed by it, to the end that, now, I may continue to know Thee as my gracious Savior, and when Thou shalt come again, that then I may joyfully enter the eternal mansions with Thee.
 Amen.